mozilla/data-docs/datasets/streaming/error_aggregates/reference.md

 ### Data sources

 The aggregates in this data source are derived from main and crash [pings](../../pings.md).
-Crash pings are only used to count/gather main crash events, all other errors are gathered from main ones.
+Crash pings are only used to count/gather main crash events, all other errors (including all other crashes) are gathered from main pings.

 ## Scheduling